sebastiencabonbw/documentation-identity-analytics/documentation/identity-analytics/uar-guide/05-technical-corner.md

 ## Launch remediation and create ITSM tickets

-Several workflows are available to automatically create/update remediations.
-You can launch them through a scheduled batch (`igrc_workflow.[cmd|sh]`) if you want automate remediation creation or ITSM tickets refresh.
+Several workflows are available to automatically create and update remediations.
+You can launch them as a scheduled batch (`igrc_workflow.[cmd|sh]`) to automate remediation creation or refresh ITSM tickets.
 Those workflows are located in `/workflow/bw_iasreview/`

 | Workflows                             |                                                              |
 | ------------------------------------- | ------------------------------------------------------------ |